Guide and tips

 Limitations:

-• Initial cost: Installation cost is higher than that of a filtered water pitcher.
+• Initial cost: Installation costs are higher than for a filtered water pitcher.

 Learn more about<br>water purification and filtration systems